System templates

 system-commercial-paper | Commercial Paper | historical-balances, maturity-redemption, permit |

-Pick system-treasury-bill or system-commercial-paper when the instrument is a discount zero-coupon at issue and pays at maturity.
-Pick system-convertible-note when conversion to a target equity is in scope; the conversion-minter dependency is required for the conversion flow.
-Pick system-syndicated-loan for agent-bank-funded periodic yield against a facility id.
+Use system-treasury-bill or system-commercial-paper when the instrument is a discount zero-coupon at issue and pays at maturity.
+Choose system-convertible-note when conversion to a target equity is in scope; the conversion-minter dependency is required for the conversion flow. system-syndicated-loan suits agent-bank-funded periodic yield against a facility id.
 Pick system-green-bond when use-of-proceeds reporting is part of the operating model.

 Equity (asset class equity)

-Three templates targeting share-like instruments backed by the equity base asset type.
+Three templates cover share-like instruments backed by the equity base asset type.

 | Template ID | Display name | Required features |